river06/leetcode2/README.md

 - **insert interval**: The first interval should be found by comparing ends with new interval.start

 ## strings
-- **word ladder": breadth first search, use string builder and hash set
+- **word ladder**: breadth first search, use string builder and hash set
+- **word ladder II**: bfs, then dfs.
+Use map to track backwards path

 ## stair shape stack series
 - **largest rectangle in histogram**: increasing stack to find border, ~~left and right sweep~~, left to right sweep is enough, when decrease, current bar is right border.
 Upside down with container with most waster.